rich-iannone/splitr/README.md

 The receptor/origin locations are set using `lat` and `lon` for the latitude(s) and longitude(s).
 The starting location of 42.83752ºN and 80.30364ºW is set here using `lat = 42.83752` and `lon = -80.30364`.
 Equal-length vectors of `lat` and `lon` values can be used here to create an ensemble of model runs.
 The starting height of 5 m above ground level is set by `height = 5`.

-The model runs as set above are forward runs (moving forward in time, set here using `backtrajectory = FALSE`) and not backtrajectory runs (set with `backtrajectory = TRUE`).
+The model runs as set above are forward runs (moving forward in time, set here using `direction = "forward"`) and not backtrajectory runs (set with `direction = "backward"`).

 The meteorological options include the type of met data to use.
 The 1º **GDAS** data is used here with `met_type = "gdas1"` but there is also the option to use **NCEP** reanalysis data with the `met_type = "reanalysis"` setting.
 The necessary meteorological data files relevant to the period being modelled will be downloaded from the **NOAA** FTP server if they are not present in the working directory,